 Before you start writing, read at least three or more articles related to your proposed topic and write even better posts that might outrank competitors.

-I knew nothing about SEO until it became a term associated with blogging.
 SEO is likely the bedrock of your blog.
-You need to learn Search Engine Optimization to get your blog outside its comfort zone, to a more extensive reader base who is genuinely interested in reading your blog post.
-To practice proper SEO, you need to learn about backlinks, keywords, quality blog posts and much more.
-Checkout MOZ free SEO learning centre.
-Better still, enrol in a premium SEO class
+You need to learn Search Engine Optimization to get your blog to more people who are genuinely interested in reading your blog post.

 In learning SEO, I mentioned that you should be acquainted with keyword research.
 Before you start writing any posts, do some research to find out what users are looking for so you can implement them in your blog post.

 Undoubtedly, self-confidence is an oversaturated keyword with top blogs dominating the first page.
-The tools, as mentioned above, will help you expand on the general topic and give you several other unsaturated and long-tail keywords people use to search for information on self-confidence.
+The tools mentioned above will help you expand on a keyword and give you several unsaturated and long-tail keywords that people are using to search for information on self-confidence.

 This post doesn’t do justice to the best practices with keywords.
 You can learn more about keywords and implementation through any of the links below;